iamajaysingh22/demo/README.md

 # ngtask
-## it's the Node Js API using express framework.
+## It's the Node Js API using express framework.

 # Statement:
 > Users can add tasks that they have to complete during the day and once the task is complete,